 In these programs, students enroll in regular classes at the host institution.
 These programs often involve an exchange between another institution and Allegheny.
 Example: You directly enroll in physics courses with Australian students at James Cook University.

-Allegheny sponsors six direct enrollment/exchange programs: Australia, France (Angers), Germany (Tübingen), and United Kingdom (Lancaster and Oxford).
+Allegheny sponsors six direct enrollment/exchange programs: Australia, France (Angers), Germany (University of Cologne), Japan (Keio University) and England (Lancaster University)

 Students participating in this program have an internship after completing 6 to 8 weeks of classes and receive Allegheny credit for both parts of the program.
 Example: You enroll in a program which provides internship experience in Tokyo and your academic department at Allegheny thinks this is superb and agrees to award credit.